adamprice56/mumbletune/README.md

 MUMBLETUNE is a nice bot that connects to a mumble server and allows users to listen to Spotify together.

+This is my custom version, I will be adding a few extra features when i get the hang of ruby! :D

 ## Installation

 What you need: